storageos/deploy/k8s/deploy-storageos/cluster-operator/README.md

 ## 1. Install

-To install the operator follow the official [docs](https://docs.storageos.com/docs/platforms/kubernetes/install/) page.
+You can install the operator by executing `deploy-operator.sh` and the operator will be deployed based on the manifests dir, or follow the official [docs](https://docs.storageos.com/docs/platforms/kubernetes/install/) page.
-The StorageOS operator can currently only be installed with Helm.
-A non Helm installation will be released shortly.

 ## 2. Create Secret
 Before deploying a StorageOS cluster, create a Secret to define the StorageOS